Tom Jefferies: Bayman

 As he got older he worked on trawler boats including Frank Cona’s The Sturgeon.
 Tom remembers, “In the winter we would fish for whiting, squid, week fish, striped bass in the spring and in summer for fluke.
 Fluke always brought a good price.”

 Like other baymen, Tom harvests a variety of species in order to work year round.
 When he first started working on the bay he harvested eels, using pots built by his cousin Fred Verity.
-Today he harvests clams, spearing which are used for bait, muscles, striped bass and bait crabs.
+Today he harvests clams, spearing which are used for bait, mussels, striped bass and bait crabs.
 Tom makes his own nets.
 Tom also harvests horseshoe crabs both for bait and to sell to other fishermen and medical companies.
 New York is one of the few states that allows commercial harvesting of horseshoe crabs.

 Tom and other baymen are very conservation oriented, both for environmental reasons and also so that they can continue to work on the water.
 When asked how he has survived as a commercial fisherman, Tom reflects that,